Important Notice Regarding Coronavirus

-In addition to the above monthly groups, in the fall of 2018 I conducted several “pop-up” support groups, on topics such as Blood-Injection-Injury Phobia, Generalized Anxiety Disorder, and Emetophobia (fear of vomiting).
-The EMETOPHOBIA GROUP is now continuing on a quarterly basis and the next session is on JUNE 10, MONDAY, 6-8 PM.
+In addition to the above monthly groups, I periodically conduct several “pop-up” support groups, on topics such as Blood-Injection-Injury Phobia, Generalized Anxiety Disorder, and Heights Phobia.

 Here is a summary of an October, 2014 workshop that I co-lead with other Seattle experts in treating Body Focused Repetitive Behaviors, such as compulsive skin picking and hair pulling: ebtseattle.com/living-body-focused-repetitive-behaviors-workshop-success/

 BILLING POLICY: As of July 1, 2017, I no longer bill patients’ health insurance directly.
 Payment of the full fee is expected at the time of appointments.
 Patients may request a receipt to submit to their insurance company, HSA or FSA.

 People seeking treatment with me often wish I participated in their insurance program to minimize out-of-pocket expenses.
 Even though I do not, keep in mind that one of the hallmarks of CBT is that it is designed to provide maximum symptom relief in the fewest number of sessions.
 Thus, although each session may cost less within an insurance network, the overall cost of therapy can often be lower with CBT.